Row layouts: full width and fixed width

 When the content is also set to full width, it likewise stretches to the full width of the screen or boxed area.
 With this setting, you'd use row, column, or module margins and padding to move the column or content away from the left and right edges of the page.

-Tip: Setting a row margin will move the row background away from the edge of the page, something you usually don't want.
+Tip: Setting a row margin will move the row background away from the edge of the page, something you usually don't want because it also moves your row background away from the edge.
 Setting a row's padding keeps the row background at the page edges but pushes the column away from it.
 See the Related Articles for more information about margins vs. padding.

 Row 2: Full-width row, fixed-width content

-In the second row, the row is set to full width, and content is set to fixed-width.
-The default fixed-width setting is 1100px, but you can change it.
+In the second row, the row is set to full width, and content is set to fixed width.
+The default fixed-width setting is 1100px, but you can change it, either in Beaver Builder's global settings or for individual rows.
 In this example, content width is set to 800px.
-This means that with no margins or padding the column and the module are 800px wide and centered horizontally on the page.
-In this example, the heading and text are left-justified within that content width.
+This means that with no margins or padding, the column and the module are 800px wide and centered horizontally on the page.
+In the example shown in the screenshot above, the heading and text are left-justified within that content width.

 Note: When you set a fixed width, you are actually setting the max width.
 A fixed-width setting of 800px means the width will never be more than 800px wide, but it will shrink as screen size decreases, to ensure the layout is responsive.